fdiaz/move-fast-talk/presentation.md

 # Follow the money

 ^ Where is the money being spent?
-^ Is it being spent on all this perks that I discussed?
+^ Is it being spent on all these perks that I discussed?
 ^ Or is it being spent on other areas?
 What are those?

 ---

 # Travel to conferences

 ^ At Axiom Zen we ask for people to go to conferences.
-We paid for their plane tickets and accomodations.
+We paid for their plane tickets and accommodations.

 ---